Sharry Konopski

-Sharry Konopski (December 2, 1967 – August 25, 2017) was an American model and actress.
+Sharry Lynn Konopski (married name DeBolt; December 2, 1967 – August 25, 2017) was an American model and actress.
 She was chosen as Playboys Playmate of the Month in August 1987 and appeared in numerous Playboy videos.
-She posed nude again for Playboy in the March 1997 issue.
+She posed nude again for Playboy in the March 1997 issue, despite being paralyzed.

+Early life

+Konopski was born on December 2, 1967, in Longview, Washington.
+Her father worked there in logging.
+After graduation, she remained in her hometown, working as a waitress at Bruno's Pizzeria.

+Career

+Playboy magazine selected Konopski as Playmate of the Month for their August 1987 issue, with her centerfold photographed by Stephen Wayda.
+The following year, Playboy featured her, along with four other Playmates, in a pictorial by Arny Freytag.
+She reappeared in a photo shoot by Freytag for Playboys March 1997 issue.

+She also appeared on The Sally Jessy Raphael Show to discuss her injuries.

 Personal life

-On April 1, 1995, as she was driving home from work, three deer ran into the road, and she rolled her Mustang.
+On April 1, 1995, as she was driving home from work on the Spirit Lake Memorial Highway, three deer ran into the road, and she rolled her Ford Mustang.
 Her spinal injuries left her paralyzed from the waist down.

-She appeared on The Sally Jesse Raphael Show to discuss her injuries.

-She died of lung cancer on August 25, 2017, and was survived by her second husband Joseph Randall, her ex-husband Mark DeBolt, and two children from her first marriage.
+DeBolt died in Silver Lake, Washington, on August 25, 2017, aged 49, of complications from pneumonia and lung cancer.
+She is survived by her husband, Joseph Randall, and two children from her first marriage to Mark DeBolt, Spencer and Siera.